HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 <!--
 ---
-title: Interactive segmentation with Grounding DINO
+title: Zero-shot object detection and image segmentation with Grounding DINO
 type: blog
 tier: all
 order: 15